-- Although The Great Trail is now fully connected, work will continue for many years as the trail is maintained, upgraded and improved.
+- Although the Trans Canada Trail is now fully connected, work will continue for many years as the trail is maintained, upgraded and improved.

-- Your money will go to directly to supporting The Great Trail.
+- Your money will go to directly to supporting the Trans Canada Trail.

 - Trans Canada Trail donations are tax deductible.